quixon-labs/tech-docs/drafts/makefile-conventions.md

 __default__ | When an additional indirection is used for first rule __check__ | Lints/rust cargo check.

-## Extra Conventions
+### Extra Conventions

-Convention when there are multiple dependencies or for better granularity.
+Conventions when there are multiple dependencies or for better granularity.
 Note: *Let this grow organically, and try not to over-engineer makefiles*

 Rule | Notes